-Depending on organizations' specific shelf-lives, migration times and, most importantly, risk appetites, all organizations should evaluate their urgency in proceeding with migration to quantum-safe systems.
+Mitigation of the quantum threat to cybersecurity requires a transition to cryptography that is resilient against quantum attacks.
+It must be implemented carefully and not rushed.Depending on organizations' specific shelf-lives, migration times and, most importantly, risk appetites, all organizations should evaluate their urgency in proceeding with migration to quantum-safe systems.
 The Global Risk Institute and evolutionQ have already made available a quantum risk assessment methodology (Mosca and Mullholand 2017) on which such a process may be based.

-The annual "Quantum Threat Timeline Report", continues to provide year-over-year learning and deeper insights into the world of quantum computing.
-Whether new to, or well versed in, the world of quantum computing, it will inform those looking to understand current perspectives on the quantum threat timeline.
+Quantum Threat Timeline, 2022, the fourth installment in evolutionQ's research, continues to provide year-over-year learning and deeper insights into the world of quantum computing.
+Whether new to, or well versed in, the world of quantum computing, it will inform those looking to understand current perspectives on the current quantum threat timeline.

-© 2022 Global Risk Institute in Financial Services (GRI).
-This "The Race is On - Quantum Threat Timeline Primer" is a publication of GRI and is available at www.globalriskinstitute.org.
-Permission is hereby granted to reprint the "The Race is On - Quantum Threat Timeline Primer" on the following conditions: the content is not altered or edited in any way and proper attribution of the author(s) and GRI is displayed in any reproduction.
+^{© 2022} Global Risk Institute in Financial Services (GRI).
+This "The Race is On - Quantum Threat Timeline, 2022" is a publication of GRI and is available at www.globalriskinstitute.org.
+Permission is hereby granted to reprint the "The Race is On - Quantum Threat Timeline, 2022" on the following conditions: the content is not altered or edited in any way and proper attribution of the author(s) and GRI is displayed in any reproduction.
 All other rights reserved.